zmattmanz/plume/README.md

-# Flock Finder — M5Cardputer ADV Edition
+# Flock Finder for M5Cardputer ADV Edition

 > **Note:** Project name is changing.
 Find-and-replace "Flock Finder" when the new name is chosen.